-We used Jane 2 with the following parameter values: the number of "generations" (iterations of the algorithm) was set to 40 and the "population" (number of samples per generation) was set to 1,000.
-We explored three different cost models, each with two types of randomization test.
-The first model set costs per event as cospeciation=0 and all other events = 1.
-This correponds to the TreeMap cost scheme so that a duplication event actually contributes 2 to the total cost because each of the two daughter lineages contributes one duplication event.
-The cost of the best solution was compared to the costs found in 100 randomizations in which the tip mappings were permuted at random, a method advocated by Aldous (2001).
-The second randomisation involved 100 randomly generated pollinator trees, of the same size as the actual wasp pollinator tree, with random tip mappings.
+We used Jane 2 with the following parameter values: the number of "generations" (iterations of the algorithm) was set to 40 and the "population" (number of samples per generation) was set to 1000.
+We explored 3 different cost models, each with 2 types of randomization test.
+The first model set costs per event as cospeciation = 0and all other events = 1.
+This correponds to the TreeMap cost scheme so that a duplication event actually contributes two to the total cost because each of the 2 daughter lineages contributes one duplication event.
+The cost of the best solution was compared with the costs found in 100 randomizations in which the tip mappings were permuted at random, a method advocated by Aldous (2001).
+The second randomization involved 100 randomly generated pollinator trees, of the same size as the actual wasp pollinator tree, with random tip mappings.
 The random pollinator trees were constructed using the Yule model with beta parameter equal to -1.

 In the second model, we used costs of 0 for cospeciation, 1 for each duplication, 1 for each host switch, and 2 for each loss event.
-In the third model, we set the co-speciation cost at

--1 and all other costs to 0, where a negative cost maximizes the number of inferred cospeciations.
-For the second and third cost models we used the same two randomization tests described for the first model.
+In the third model, we set the cospeciation cost at -1 and all other costs to 0, where a negative cost maximizes the number of inferred cospeciations.
+For the second and third cost models, we used the same 2 randomization tests described for the first model.

-All the analyses were performed at Harvey Mudd College (Claremont, CA, USA) on a heterogenous cluster of commodity computers comprising a total of 168 cores.
-On a single commodity computer (e.g. a dual core Macintosh), a single fig/wasp tree required approximately three hours of computation and thus 100 randomized trials required several hours on our cluster.
+All the analyses were performed at Harvey Mudd College (Claremont, CA) on a heterogeneous cluster of commodity computers comprising a total of 168 cores.
+On a single commodity computer (e.g., a dual core Macintosh), a single fig/wasp tree required \sim 3 h of computation and thus 100 randomized trials required several hours on our cluster.